PhluantMobile/pcf/README.md

 Required Specs:
 * address - Full or partial address, city/state, postal code, lat/lng values, etc.
-* callback - The callback funciton.
+* callback - The callback function.

 Optional Specs:
 * failover - Default is false.
 The system will determine which method to use based on the address qualities.